Qualifications

 Hello, my name is Joya

 My work is grounded in over a decade of experience within the NHS, specialising in addiction recovery and mental health support.
-I am currently serving as a Cover Manager in an art studio, where I continue to gain valuable experience supporting creative and therapeutic environments for diverse individuals.
+I am currently working as a Studio Manager at an art studio, where I oversee the creative environment and support a diverse community of artists.
+Alongside this, I have developed and facilitate Creative Flow—a six-week creative wellbeing workshop designed to help people reconnect with their creativity while supporting their mental and emotional wellbeing.

-I bring a compassionate approach, focusing on helping clients navigate complex emotional landscapes.
-Registered with both BAAT and BAATN, I am dedicated to making art therapy accessible, especially within under-served and underprivileged communities, including BAME populations, whose mental health needs have historically been overlooked.
+I bring a compassionate approach to my work, helping clients navigate complex emotional landscapes through creative expression.
+Registered with both BAAT and BAATN, I am committed to improving access to art therapy within under-served and under-represented communities, including BAME populations whose mental health needs have long been overlooked.

 My Journey

-My path to becoming an art psychotherapist was deeply personal and transformative.
-I know firsthand the challenges of addiction, having navigated my own recovery journey after years of heavy drinking from my teens into my early thirties.
-It was through this lived experience that I first recognised the healing potential of creative expression.
-Art offered me a way to explore and process feelings I couldn't put into words, helping me to find clarity and purpose.
+My path to becoming an art psychotherapist has been both deeply personal and transformative.
+I have lived experience of addiction, having navigated my own recovery after years of heavy drinking from my teens into my early thirties.
+Through this journey, I discovered the transformative power of creativity.
+Art became a way to explore and process emotions I couldn’t articulate, offering clarity, grounding, connection and purpose.

-As I grew in my own recovery, I felt compelled to support others walking similar paths.
-Over time, my passion for art and dedication to mental health merged, leading me to pursue a career in art psychotherapy.
+As I grew within my own recovery, I felt called to support others on similar paths.
+Over time, my love for art and my dedication to mental health naturally aligned, leading me to pursue a career in art psychotherapy.

-Today, my work is a testament to my belief in the power of creativity to bring healing, especially for those facing cultural and systemic barriers.
-I strive to create a safe, inclusive space where clients can explore identity, self-worth, and resilience through creative expression.
-In this space, I hope you will feel accepted, heard, and understood.
-If you would like to know more about me and what I offer.
+Today, my work reflects my belief in the healing potential of creativity—especially for those who face cultural, social, or systemic barriers to accessing support.
+I strive to offer a safe, inclusive, and non-judgemental space where clients can explore identity, self-worth, and resilience through creative processes.
+My hope is that within this space, you will feel seen, heard, and supported.

 Joya